shivamverma-ms/azure-powershell/src/RecoveryServices/RecoveryServices/help/New-AzRecoveryServicesAsrReplicationProtectedItem.md

 -Name "a2aprotectedItem" -RecoveryVmName "vmName" -ProtectionContainerMapping $pcmMapping -RecoveryResourceGroupId $recoveryResourceGroup -RecoveryVirtualMachineScaleSetId $vmss
 ```

-Starts the replication protected item creation operation for a Virtual Machine with target virtual machine sclase set configured and returns the ASR job used to track the operation (Azure to Azure scenario).
+Starts the replication protected item creation operation for a Virtual Machine with target virtual machine sclae set configured and returns the ASR job used to track the operation (Azure to Azure scenario).

 ## PARAMETERS